viraptor/reverse-interview/README.md

 # The Company

-- Where does the funding come from and who decides the high level plan/direction?
 - Is there a conference/travel budget and what are the rules to use it?
 - What's the promotion process?
 How are requirements / expectations communicated?
 - Is there a separate tech and management career path?